 The future of branding is fluid and engaging — respect your customers' intelligence by not giving everything away up front.
 Generate some intrigue and allow them to unearth more about your brand for themselves.
 This is the way to foster ambassadors who revel in telling other people what they have discovered.

-Dan Einzig is the founder of Mystery, the agency that helped develop brands for clients including the growing café chain Giraffe, Caffé Italia, Ponti’s Italian Kitchen, Caffé Ritazza, Masala Masala, Gino Gelato, Monkey Nuts and Za Za Bazaar, the largest restaurant in Britain.
+Written by Dan Einzig of Mystery, the agency that helped develop brands for clients including the growing café chain Giraffe, Caffé Italia, Ponti’s Italian Kitchen, Caffé Ritazza, Masala Masala, Gino Gelato, Monkey Nuts and Za Za Bazaar, the largest restaurant in Britain.